Minneapolis Personal Injury Attorney

 Being injured in an accident can lead to physical, emotional and financial hardship.
 When accidents are caused by the negligence of another, victims may be eligible to seek compensation for their injuries and other losses.

 At TSR Injury Law, we understand the serious nature of these incidents and have provided legal counsel for victims and families throughout the state of Minnesota for more than 20 years.
-Our team of award-winning personal injury lawyers have recovered more than $150,000,000 in compensation on behalf of our clients and we welcome the opportunity to review the merits of your personal injury damages claim.
+Our team of award-winning personal injury lawyers have recovered $300,000,000 in compensation on behalf of our clients and we welcome the opportunity to review the merits of your personal injury damages claim.